mpjashby/crimedata/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* win-builder gives an 'Invalid DOI' message for the DOI
+  <http://doi.org/10.31235/osf.io/9y7qz> but this DOI is valid.

 ## Reverse dependencies